RobinKim-SWEngineer/Android-practice-2-ImplicitIntents/README.md

 ![Alt Text](https://github.com/RobinKim-SWEngineer/Images-for-document/blob/master/ImplicitIntents.gif)

 Unlike explicit intent where we provide the current context and target component, **Implicit intent** needs type of action and data for that action specified.
-Later on system finds any Activity that *can handle* that implicit intent, and if so, we start the Activity.
+Later on system finds some other app's Activity that *can handle* that implicit intent, and if so, we start the Activity.

 ## Related methods
 - The look of constructor is same as that of explicit intent, but parameters are different  :
  `Intent(String action, Uri uri)`
    The primary pieces of implicit intent are **action** and **data**.
 Notice that here we don't mention target activity.

-- After defining implcit intent, we ask the system to examine the current app whether there's any activity that can handle our intent  :
+- After defining implcit intent, we ask the system to examine other apps whether they have any activity that can handle our intent  :
 `intent.resolveActivity(PackageManager pm)`
     Above method needs an instance of PackageManager, which is provided by `getPackageManager()`